Net Metering (Solar)

 Steps to take if you decide to install a solar net metering project:

 - Read the Rules for Customer Interconnection of Electric Generating Facilities (Net Metering) to become familiar with Franklin PUD requirements for your system.
 Customer is responsible for meeting all applicable state and federal codes and standards, including obtaining an approved Washington State L&I electric inspection.

 - Use the Customer Checklist for Utility Interconnection as a guide.

 - Complete the Application for Net Metering Interconnection and Net Metering Interconnection Agreement. with assistance from Installer.
 Customer must submit signed documents and supporting documents to email@example.com.

 - Franklin PUD will review application, schedule a call with the customer to go discuss any questions, invoice the non-refundable processing fee and issue Contingent Approval if the application is complete.

-- Upon notice of Contingent Approval customer has one-year to complete the project, pay any fees.
+- Upon notice of Contingent Approval customer has six months to complete the project and pay any fees.

 - Franklin PUD Field Engineer with call to schedule appointment for installation of a bi-directional net meter on the main electric service and a production meter (if requested) on the solar system and complete the Utility Certification and Witness Testing to allow for Interconnection of your system.

 State of Washington Renewable Energy System Incentive Program